 Tourmaline is one of the most famous semi-precious gem in the world.
 The variety of colors is stunning.
 Some are very common as the black Schorl, but some varieties are highly prized by jewellery, some other come from only one source and are very scarse.
-The collection brings together most of members of the group, among them the rarest as Vanadium and USambara dravite, the Paraiba and the Fluor-Lidicoatite.
+The collection brings together some of the rarest members as Vanadium and Uambara dravite, the cuprian Paraiba and the Fluor-Lidicoatite.

 Dravite Usambara tourmaline from Umba Valley, Tanzania.

 This tourmaline is so special that it became a reference, the « Usambara effect ».
-This stone contains chrome and vanadium.
-It’s color change is very special.
-With transmitted and direct cold light, the stone is green.
-With direct incandescent light, still green.
-But with transmitted incandescent, the stone suddenly becomes purplish red.
+This stone contains chrome and vanadium and presents a strong pleochroism and a unique color change.
+With direct cold and incandescent light, stone is green.
+With transmitted light the gem is green on one axis and red on the other in cold light.
+But with incandescent light the crystal becomes red on both axis.
 A dichromatic color change.
-These stones became scarce.
+These stones become scarce.

 This vanadium dravite tourmaline is an absolute rarity as only a view came to the market.
 Looking as a tsavorite.
-It comes from Southern Madagascar.
+It comes from Southern Madagascar, Gogogo-Bekily area.
 Flawless!

 A small « canary » yellow dravite from Africa, country undetermined.
 Yellow is one of the rare tourmaline color.